pooooobzx/EnsembleNovo/README.md

 scores_*: confidence scores output by each model, with * replaced for each model (forward is clip, backward is reverse and non-auto is prime)

 denovo_*_new: denovo pepetide resutls by each model

+clipmodel.py: model to encode peptide and spectrum to calculate the pairwise cosine similarity scores